gnuarmeclipse/gnuarmeclipse.github.io-source/README.md

 ## Timezone

 As per `_config.yml`, the default timezone is UTC.
-For other timezones, set it explicitly as offset (+03:00)
+For other timezones, set it explicitly as offset (for example +0300)